 \subsubsection{No Temporal Decay}

 \Cref{fig:temporal-persistence} plots the per-request corruption rate $\bar{c}_i$ over 100 sequential requests for each bit position and model.
 Across all eight conditions, the corruption rate fluctuates around a constant mean with no systematic trend.
-To test for a monotonic trend without assuming normality, we compute the Spearman rank correlation between $\bar{c}_i$ and the request index~$i$.
-One condition (bit~14 on DeepSeek-R1) produces a constant 100\% corruption rate, for which the correlation is undefined; the remaining seven conditions show weak negative correlations ($|\rho| \leq 0.24$), none significant after Bonferroni correction (all adjusted $p > 0.05$; \cref{tab:temporal-results}).
-We therefore conclude that, over the 100-request horizon tested, there is no intrinsic temporal decay in the corruption effect: the corrupted prefix block affects subsequent requests at a statistically constant rate.
-Whether this stability extends beyond our 100-request window is left to future work.
+To test for a monotonic trend without assuming normality, we compute the Spearman rank correlation between $\bar{c}_i$ and request index~$i$.
+One condition (bit~14 on DeepSeek-R1) is a constant 100\% rate, for which $\rho$ is undefined; the other seven show weak negative correlations ($|\rho| \leq 0.24$), none significant after Bonferroni correction ($p > 0.05$; \cref{tab:temporal-results}).
+Over the 100-request horizon, there is thus no intrinsic temporal decay: the corrupted block affects subsequent requests at a statistically constant rate.
+Whether this extends beyond 100 requests is left to future work.